-There are so many gap year opportunities available today for the independent or budget traveller including travelling the world with a backpack, solo or group travel, teaching English, volunteer work, eco & conservation projects, adventure travel, sports, working abroad & much more.
+Taking a gap year can be both an exciting and daunting prospect for students, people taking a career break, families, people of all ages and from all walks of life.
+There are so many gap year opportunities available today for the independent or budget traveller including travelling the world with a backpack, solo or group travel, teaching English, volunteer work, eco and conservation projects, adventure travel, sports, working abroad and much more.

 First Gap Year Travel aims to provide basic information as a starting point for planning your gap year & will cover a variety of subjects including:

 - Making the decision to take a gap year.

-Reassuring parents about taking a gap year.
+- Reassuring parents about taking a gap year.

 - Planning flights, visas, accommodation and countries to visit.

 - Deciding on what to pack and on whether to travel light.

-Health issues such as vaccinations, malaria, first aid, safe water/food and emergencies.
+- Travel health issues such as vaccinations, malaria, first aid, safe water/food and emergencies.

-How to stay safe in another country.
+- How to stay safe in another country.

-Deciding on travelling with friends or going solo.
+- Deciding on travelling with friends or going solo.

-Credit cards, debit cards and travelling on a budget.
+- Credit cards, debit cards and travelling on a budget.

-Brief information on a variety of countries.
+- Brief information on a variety of countries.

 - Organisations to contact for opportunities on working abroad.